The Oculus Rift S is intended as a replacement of the original Oculus Rift and is the pinnacle of the Oculus VR line up.

 Current Oculus Rift owners, can, of course, play any games they already own on the new headset too.

 The amount of games available has increased a lot since the original headset released with more and more being released all the time.
 There's certainly no doubt about the quality and volume of games available on the system.
+You can buy and run games from both Steam (using Steam VR) and the Oculus Store.

 On the face of it, the Oculus Rift S has only had some minor design changes and visual enhancements.
-Perhaps these might not be enough to convince most Oculus Rift owners to make the switch, but for people who have been holding out for a newer, more accessible headset with fewer USB connections necessary and no separate tracking stations, this is a great solution.
+Perhaps these might not be enough to convince most Oculus Rift owners to make the switch, but for people who have been holding out for a newer, more accessible headset with fewer USB connections necessary and no separate tracking stations, the S is a great solution.

 We also like that Oculus is keeping its flagship VR headset at an affordable price point.
 While the HTC Vive Pro is perhaps the very best headset money can buy, it's also incredibly expensive.
 The Oculus Rift S is much more affordable and far easier for anyone to use, which will be key to its success.